PRP Brain Inflammation

 According to the Brain Injury Association of America, close to 2.6 million suffer some kind of brain injury.
-Statistics also show that at least 5 million of Americans with brain injury will need assistance with their daily activities.
+Statistics also show that at least 5 million Americans with brain injury will need assistance with their daily activities.
 In recent times, researchers have found that PRP brain inflammation treatments could help patients recover from the effects of such injuries.
 With further research, PRP therapy could prove to be one of the only solutions that can actually reverse the damage.

 Recovery from Brain Injuries is a Long, Difficult Road

 Brain injuries can be of two forms:

 - Traumatic Brain Injury (TBI) results from an external impact.
 Any kind of impact or blow that causes damage to the skull or makes the brain move inside the skull is a TBI.
 This impact can cause the instant or slow dying of axons in the brain that transmit signals.